 Homicide By Vehicle While DUI

-If you have been charged with DUI in which there was a death you must be terrified.
-The mistake you made has gone terribly wrong and now there are implications that you could never imagine.
-On December 23, 2018, the penalties for DUI Homicide are increasing.
-In some circumstances, the penalties will more than double!
+If you have been charged with a DUI in which there was a death you must be terrified.
+The mistake you made has gone terribly wrong and now there are implications you could never imagine.
+On December 23, 2018, the penalties for DUI Homicide increased.
+In some circumstances, the penalties more than doubled!

-Off the bat, you need to get an attorney involved and you need to do that promptly.
-Since this charge is so serious, you need to get an experienced attorney who has handled cases like these and is willing to put in the time and effort to prepare a case that can limit the damage.
+You need to get an attorney involved and you need to do that right now.
+Since this charge is so serious, you need to get an experienced attorney who has handled cases like this and is willing to put in the time and effort to prepare a case that can limit the damage.
 Experience really counts in the biggest cases.

 Homicide by Vehicle While DUI is a 2nd degree felony punishable by a mandatory minimum term of imprisonment of 3 years for each death.

 DUI Homicide is a 1st degree felony if you had a prior:

 - Aggravated assault by vehicle

 - Fleeing or attempting to elude a police officer, or

 - Aggravated assault by vehicle while DUI